-Thus, we’ve compiled a list of a few tricks of the trade (at right) to help you maintain your favorites, adding years to their life and insuring that they’re worn to perfection.
+Thus, we’ve compiled a list of a few tricks of the trade to help you maintain your favorites, adding years to their life and insuring that they’re worn to perfection.

 Suede is celebrated for being very soft and supple leather.
 Due to its textured nature and open pores, suede may become dirty and quickly absorb liquids.
 Below are tips to help you protect your new products, or tend to products that have encountered the natural elements that come with wear and tear.

 Prevent water spots and oil stains with Minnetonka Water & Stain Repellent or a ScotchguardTM product.
 Simply spray on and allow two hours to dry.
 We recommend two applications before wearing for the first time, then weekly or monthly treatments depending on how often your footwear is worn.

 Use an Emery board and toothbrush or suede brush to loosen dirt.
 Wet the brush, moisten the soiled area and spray with Suede and Leather Cleaner or a gentle baby shampoo.
 Continue brushing the stain.
 Rinse the brush and then brush the area with clean water.
 Stuff the toe with tissue paper (to help maintain shape) and let air dry away from sunlight.
 After the footwear has dried, use Water and Stain Repellent to prolong the life of your product.